 However, a significant challenge for engineering leaders is its pricing opacity.
 Unlike platforms with transparent tiers, Heroku Connect's costs are not clearly listed and are often bundled into larger, negotiated Salesforce enterprise contracts.
 This contract-based model means pricing is determined through sales negotiations rather than a straightforward structure, making it difficult to estimate the total cost of ownership upfront [6].

 While some documentation may allude to hourly rates, the realistic entry point for bi-directional sync functionality is substantial.
-Reports indicate that costs often start around €4,000 per month, a figure that serves as a significant barrier for many organizations [2].
+Reports indicate that heroku pricing plans 2026 for Connect often start around €4,000 per month, a figure that serves as a significant barrier for many organizations [2].
 It is critical to recognize that Heroku Connect is an add-on, and its price is entirely separate from other Heroku services you are required to use [1].
 Specific pricing tiers are not publicly available; instead, costs are typically negotiated directly with a Salesforce or Heroku account executive, adding another layer of complexity [7].

 The primary driver of Heroku Connect's cost is the volume of data being synchronized, measured in rows.
 If you exceed your plan's row limit, the service doesn't impose a hard stop on synchronization.
 Instead, it triggers a notification to your Salesforce Platform Account Executive, who will initiate a conversation about upgrading your plan to accommodate the higher volume, leading to increased contractual costs [8].
 This reactive, sales-driven approach introduces significant budget unpredictability.